NARCAN

 Signs of an Opioid Overdose

 Opioid overdose can happen fast.
-If any one of these signs are present, call 911 and give NARCAN.
+If any of these signs are present, call 911 and administer NARCAN.

 - Small, constricted “pinpoint pupils”